Graph Writing # 102 - Stages and equipment used in the cement-making process

 - Last Updated: Thursday, 04 August 2022 12:32

 IELTS Academic Writing Task 1/ Graph Writing - Diagram/ Process Diagram:

 » You should spend about 20 minutes on this task.

-The diagram below shows the stages and equipment used in the cement-making process, and how cement is used to produce concrete for building purposes.
+The diagrams below show the stages and equipment used in the cement-making process, and how cement is used to produce concrete for building purposes.

 Sample Answer 1:

-The given diagram shows the process of cement production and then how this cement is used for concrete production.
+The diagrams show the process of cement production and then how this cement is used for concrete production.
 As is observed from the graph, cement production involves some complex processes and concrete production is done using the water, cement and sand in a concrete mixer.

 The first diagram depicts that, to produce cement first the limestone and clay are crushed and the produced powder from this is passed through a mixer.
 The power is then passed via a rotating heater where heat is supplied constantly and this process creates the raw cement materials which are passed on a grinder machine to finally produce the cement.
 The cement is then packed and marketed for sale.

 The second diagram presents how the concrete is produced for housing and building work.
 In the first stage, 15% cement, 10% water, 25% sand and 50% small stones are mixed in a concrete mixer machine and the machine rotates fast to have the ingredients mixed together to create the concrete.